SpectoLabs/hoverfly/docs/pages/tutorials/basic/postserveaction/postserveaction.rst

 In this tutorial, we will help you to setup post serve action and execute it after particular response is served.

 Let's begin by writing our post serve action.
-This script just makes HTTP call to find outbound IP.
+The following python script makes an HTTP call to http://ip.jsontest.com and prints out your IP address.

-We can make call to any other URL as well in order to send webhook or initiate some processing once response is served.
+We can make a call to any other URL as well in order to send webhook or initiate some processing once response is served.
+Although the example script is written in python, you can also write an action using any other language as long as you have provided a binary in your local environment to execute the code.

 Save the following as ``post_serve_action.py``:

 .. literalinclude:: post_serve_action.py
     :language: python

-Start Hoverfly and register post serve action
+Start Hoverfly and register a post serve action:

 .. code:: bash

     hoverctl start
-    hoverctl post-serve-action set --binary python3 --name callback-script --script <path to script directory>/post_serve_action.py --delay #delay_in_ms
+    hoverctl post-serve-action set --binary python3 --name callback-script --script <path to script directory>/post_serve_action.py --delay 3000

-Once post serve action is registered, you can check registered post serve action using below hoverctl command.
+Once the post serve action is registered, you can confirm using below hoverctl command.

 .. code::bash